mit-han-lab/parallel-computing-tutorial/README.md

 - loop_unrolling
 - multithreading

-For example, to measure performance improvement of the CUDA kernel:
+For example, to measure the performance improvement of the CUDA kernel:

 ```bash
 ./benchmark CUDA